aws-samples/aurora-postgresql-pgvector/README.md

 ### License

-The use cases and sample code with pgvector and Amazon Aurora PostgreSQL-compatible edition is released under the [MIT-0 License](https://spdx.org/licenses/MIT-0.html).
+The use cases and sample code with pgvector and Aurora PostgreSQL is released under the [MIT-0 License](https://spdx.org/licenses/MIT-0.html).